apiture/openapi-down-convert/README.md

   `exclusiveMinimum` and
   `exclusiveMaximum`,
   `unevaluatedProperties`,
-  `patternProperties`
+  `patternProperties`,
+  `propertyNames`
-  as defined in JSON Schema 2012-12; these are not supported in JSON Schema Draft 7 used in OAS 3.0
+  as defined in JSON Schema 2020-12; these are not supported in JSON Schema Draft 7 used in OAS 3.0
 * Webhooks are not removed.
 Contributions welcome!
 * The tool only supports self-contained documents.
 It does not follow or resolve